How to Get the Most Money From Insurance for Totaled Car

 You may need to pay for an independent valuation report.
 However, it can be a worthwhile investment if you believe your car's value has been underestimated.

-Researching the comparable on the valuation report means investigating the other vehicles used by the appraiser to determine your car's value.
+Researching the comparables on the valuation report means investigating the other vehicles used by the appraiser to determine your car's value.

-• Verify the comparable: Check online listings (like Autotrader, Cars.com) to see if the listed cars actually sold for the prices stated in the report.
+Verify the comparables: Check online listings (like Autotrader, Cars.com) to see if the listed cars actually sold for the prices stated in the report.

 By researching the comparables, you can validate the valuation by ensuring the appraiser used accurate and relevant information.